LogoLogo

 Naming Components

-The component name, derived from the file name, must contain a hyphen when working with Shadow DOM (see Styling Components).
-This is part of the W3C Web Components standard and is designed to serve as a namespacing mechanism for custom HTML elements.
+The component name, derived from the file name, must include a hyphen to comply with the Shadow DOM specifications (see ).
+This requirement is part of the W3C Web Components standard to ensure proper namespacing for custom HTML elements.

 export class AppLoader {